Variational integrators for anelastic and pseudo-incompressible flows: Numerical tests

-Analogously to equations \eqref{equ_analytic_spectra}, also this dispersion relation shows an anisotropic spectra that is bound from above by $N$.
-To see this, consider the extremes of \eqref{equ_disprel_anelastic}: the lower bound at $\min(\omega) = 0$ results from $k_x = 0$ while the upper bound $\max(\omega) = N$ results for $k_x \gg k_y,\sigma$.
+For all three models, one observes that the frequency spectra of the internal gravity waves are anisotropic and bound from above by $N_b$, respectively $N$, in the Boussinesq, respectively anelastic or pseudo-incompressible case.
+To see this, consider the extremes of \eqref{equ_disprel_anelastic}, for instance, but the same reasoning works for the other cases too: the lower bound at $\min(\omega) = 0$ results from $k_x = 0$ for any $k_y > 0$ or $\sigma_a$, while the upper bound $\max(\omega) = N$ from $k_x \gg k_y,\sigma_a$.